Where the Past Belongs

 “No,” he chuckled.
 “I do not need to kill or hurt people for sustenance.
 Quite the opposite actually.”

 He noticed she was about to ask something out of turn, and raised a single finger to shush her.
 “Do you know how to cook food from scratch?”

 “You mean like making noodles from scratch and things like that?”

-“Making things without artificial ingredients and preservatives,” He rephrased his question.
+“Making things without artificial ingredients and preservatives,” he rephrased his question.
 “I don’t eat things like that.
-I just want to make sure that when you are cooking for me, you make things the way I like it, not just tossing together some pre-made boxed abomination.”
+I want to make sure that when you are cooking for me, you make things the way I like it, not just tossing together some pre-made boxed abomination.”

-“Yes, I can cook that way as long as you get me the ingredients and gave me the time to make it,” she said confident in her cooking skills.
-“So beside food, how do you survive?”
+“Yes, I can cook that way as long as you give me the ingredients and the time to make it,” she said, confident in her cooking skills.
+“So besides food, how do you survive?”

 “Bad question number one, try again,” he smiled, clearly having too much fun.

 “Seriously?” he leaned towards her, a bit shocked she would ask such a childish question, and then back against the sofa dramatically.
 “No. I am not.
 And I do not.
 There’s no point.
 How many men have you dated?
 And anyone, before you were eighteen, doesn’t count.”

 “Five, and why do you think there’s no point to it?”